leanovate/play-cassandra-evolutions/README.md

 # play-cassandra-evolutions

-Module for Play framework 2.4 to apply evolutions to a cassandra database.
-Behaves mostly like the standard evolution module for JDBC based databases
+Module for Play framework 2.5 to apply evolutions to a cassandra database.
+Behaves mostly like the standard evolution module for JDBC based databases.

 ## Usage

-The current version is supposed to run with Play 2.4 only.
+The current version is supposed to run with Play 2.5 only.
+Thre is also a slightly older version for Play 2.4

 Add the following dependency to your project

 ```
-libraryDependencies += "de.leanovate" %% "play-cassandra-evolutions" % "1.1"
+libraryDependencies += "de.leanovate" %% "play-cassandra-evolutions" % "2.5.0"
 ```

 Since there are many ways to configure the contact points to a cassandra cluster (with or